2.8.2 Implementing Court Orders That Vary Assessments

 The Registrar must be satisfied that the child is, in fact, supporting themself.
 The Registrar will not consider whether or not the child is capable of being self-supporting or should be self-supporting (although this may provide a reason for a change of assessment in appropriate cases).

 In determining whether a child is self-supporting, the Registrar will determine the child's actual income and whether the child is paying for their basic living expenses without financial support from another person.
 Basic living expenses include accommodation, food, household utilities and transport costs.
 The Registrar will disregard social security payments the child is receiving except where the child is not living with the payee.
-If the child is also making lifestyle choices which would not be available without an independent source of income (for example, buying a car), the child is more likely to be self-supporting.
+If the child is also making lifestyle choices which would not be available without an independent source of income (e.g. buying a car), the child is more likely to be self-supporting.

 If the child is living away from home, the Registrar will consider whether or not the child is living independently from the payee and meeting their own costs.
 The Registrar will consider whether there has been a terminating event.